Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

 \section{Morpho-kinematic modeling}

-To construct three-dimensional morphological models based on velocity-resolved channel maps and P--V diagrams, we have used the interactive kinematic modeling program \textsc{shape} v5.0 \citep[][]{Steffen2006,Steffen2011} that applies molded polygon meshes to 3-D geometrical models of gaseous nebulae.
-It constructs a morphological model on a grid of volumetric cells and employs a ray-casting process to transfer radiation fields to these cells.
-The program produces several outputs that can directly be compared with kinematic observations, namely P--V diagram and velocity channel maps.
-P--V diagrams have been used for long-slit observations of many PNe \citep[e.g.][]{Garcia-Diaz2009,Jones2010a,Lopez2012,Clark2013}, whereas velocity channel maps have recently been employed to interpret kinematic IFU maps of some objects \citep[][]{Danehkar2015a,Danehkar2016}.
-It also produces 2-D rendered images of ionized nebulae that can be matched with high-resolution images.
-This program has been used to build 3-D morpho-kinematic models of many PNe, for example NGC~6337 \citep{Garcia-Diaz2009}, Abell~41 \citep{Jones2010a}, Hb~5 \citep{Lopez2012}, HaTr~4 \citep{Tyndall2012}, NGC~7026 \citep{Clark2013}, Abell~65 \citep{Huckvale2013}, Th 2-A \citep{Danehkar2015a}, M2-42 \citep{Danehkar2016}, and Abell 14 \citep{Akras2016}.
+To construct 3D morphological models based on velocity-resolved channel maps and P--V diagrams, we have used the interactive kinematic modeling program \textsc{shape} v5.0 \citep[][]{Steffen2006,Steffen2011}, which applies molded polygon meshes to 3D geometrical models of gaseous nebulae.
+It assembles a morphological model on a grid of volumetric cells and utilizes a ray-casting process to transfer radiation fields to these cells.
+The program produces outputs that can be directly compared with kinematic observations, namely the P--V diagram and velocity channel maps.
+P--V diagrams have been used for long-slit observations of many PNe \citep[e.g.][]{Garcia-Diaz2009,Jones2010a,Lopez2012,Clark2013}, whereas velocity channels have recently been employed to interpret kinematic IFU maps of some objects \citep[][]{Danehkar2015a,Danehkar2016}.
+It also produces 2D rendered images of ionized nebulae that can be matched with high-resolution images.
+In particular, \textsc{shape} can also export its 3D mesh model to the standard tessellation language (STL) file format, which can be converted to the extensible 3D graphics (X3D) format by mesh processing programs such as MeshLab \citep{Cignoni2008} for inclusion in publications.
+This program has been used to create 3D morpho-kinematic models of many PNe, including NGC~6337 \citep{Garcia-Diaz2009}, Abell~41 \citep{Jones2010a}, Hb~5 \citep{Lopez2012}, HaTr~4 \citep{Tyndall2012}, NGC~7026 \citep{Clark2013}, Abell~65 \citep{Huckvale2013}, Th 2-A \citep{Danehkar2015a}, M2-42 \citep{Danehkar2016}, and Abell 14 \citep{Akras2016}.